paigeshin/darius_mora-app_marketing/README.md

 These differences emphasize the unique considerations needed for optimizing website content (SEO) versus app store content (ASO).
 The subsequent video will dive into the foundational elements of ASO.

+### AMA (Ask me anything)

+- Multiple price policies can make another offer more attractive
+- Cheap Marketing => Micro Influencers at scale
+  - 5 ~ 50,000 followers
+  - Run the contents, (Content creation machine)
+  - You must understand your target audiences to find micro-influencers that match your target audience
+  - Whatever your micro influencers, use their words into a title, a description for the ads
+    - It resonates with your taget group
+- Onboarding Experience should be really great
+  - Nobody wants tutorial
+  - Getting them to use your app
+  - Actual Experience is important
+- Start with easy things
+  - Search Ads for Apple
+  - UAC for Google
+- Advanced
+  - Facebook
+  - Tiktok
+- Verification people loved the product
+  - Retention
+  - Churn out Subscription Rate
+  - How many people are converted
+  - How many people decided to buy
+  - How many people stick around
+  - How was the month to month retention and the reoccurring purchases
+  - **Once we saw that was working well, only then we started to put money beyond user acquision**
+  - **Have a great product is the key**
+  - A lot of companies that don't have good retention and don't have good conversions, don't have the basic model working, but they put money into user acqusition.
+This is a big mistake to be avoided.
+- Creative Testing
+  - Facebook: You need 8,000 impressions to determine if the price is stable
+  - 2,000 ~ 3,000 impressions, the price won't change a lot
+  - It's pretty quick to test creatives
+  - **After 2,000 ~ 3,000 impressions, you can see whether the video is doing well**
+  - If it's too expensive after 3,000 impressions, turn off your ads right away
+  - You can spend $10 to test your creatives.
+If your creatives work well, put more money
+  - You need to go through 1,000 optimization events
+- Pre-install
+  - People can download your app before a month

+### Facebook Creatives Testings

+- Facebook Creative Testing
+  - Facebook: You need 8,000 impressions to determine if the price is stable
+  - 2,000 ~ 3,000 impressions, the price won't change a lot
+  - It's pretty quick to test creatives
+  - **After 2,000 ~ 3,000 impressions, you can see whether the video is doing well**
+  - If it's too expensive after 3,000 impressions, turn off your ads right away
+  - You can spend $10 to test your creatives.
+If your creatives work well, put more money
+  - You need to go through 1,000 optimization events

 ---

 # Fundamental Pillars of ASO (ASL)